eventOneHQ/migrate-mongoose-esm/README.md

 ### Migration Files

-By default, migrate-mongoose-esm assumes your migration folder exists.
+By default, migrate-mongoose assumes your migration folder exists.

 Here's an example of a migration created using `migrate create some-migration-name` .
 This example demonstrates how you can access your `mongoose` models and handle errors in your migrations